 Rideau Canal (2007)

 Dating back to 1832, the Rideau Canal is the oldest canal system in North America still in use.
-Originally constructed for military purposes after the War of 1812, today it’s more popular for winter skating and recreational use.
-Stretching from Ottawa to Kingston, it was a feat of 19th century engineering.
+Initially constructed for military purposes after the War of 1812, it’s more famous for winter skating and recreational use today.
+Stretching from Ottawa to Kingston, it was a feat of 19th-century engineering.

 So, what makes this place so special?
-Well, the War of 1812, between the USA and Great Britain, was a significant stage in human history.
-Both sides fought for the control of the continent, which shaped what is today Canada and the USA.
+The War of 1812, between the USA and Great Britain, was a significant stage in human history.
+Both sides fought for control of the continent, which shaped what is today Canada and the USA.
 To prevent future invasions, the British built the canal to supply troops and supplies in case of a war.
-Thousands of immigrants of all backgrounds built Rideau Canal and it officially became one of the UNESCO World Heritage Sites in Canada in 2007.
+Thousands of immigrants of all backgrounds built Rideau Canal, and it officially became one of the UNESCO World Heritage Sites in Canada in 2007.

 SGang Gwaay (1981)